dennyzhang/challenges-kubernetes/Scenario-102/README.md

 1. Start one mysql server service with 1 instance.
 2. Start one mysql client service with 2 instances.
 3. Verify mysql server resilience.
    Delete the instance, confirm another one will be started automatically.
 ```

 # 2. Procedures

-To setup mysql service, here we use [mysql image](https://hub.docker.com/_/mysql/) from docker hub
+To setup mysql service, here we use mysql image in [docker hub](https://hub.docker.com/_/mysql/).

 ## 2.1 Start env
 - Start vm